International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 is accessible.
 The state machine is transitioned to the PROVIDER_FINALIZED state.
 Other event types may be defined in the future.
 A consumer responds with an error if the signature can't be validated or is incorrect.

-> Comment sba (25.11.2022): Which signature?

-> Comment sba (25.11.2022): ContractNegotiationEventMessage + eventType has the same expressiveness as the explicetly typed negotiation messages.
-Why breaking the pattern here?

 It is an error for a consumer to send a ContractNegotiationEventMessage with an eventType `finalized` to the provider.

 When the _ContractNegotiationEventMessage_ is sent by a consumer with an `eventType` set to  `accepted`, the state machine is placed in the CONSUMER_AGREED state.